Zen4All-nl/Zen-Cart-Multilingual-EZ-Pages/README.md

 Step 1.
 Unzip the archive file

-Step 2.  replace the following two CUSTOM folder with your own folder(template) name includes\modules\CUSTOM includes\modules\sideboxes\CUSTOM
+Step 2.  replace the following two CUSTOM folder with your own folder(template) name includes\modules\YOUR_TEMPLATE includes\modules\sideboxes\YUOR_TEMPLATE

 Step 3.
-Make a copy of the included file admin/includes/languages/english/extra_definitions/ezpages_multilanguage_defines.php and save it as admin/includes/languages/YOUR_LANGUAGE/extra_definitions/ezpages_multilanguage_defines.php then edit the two define statements in the file to suit your language.
+Make a copy of the included file admin/includes/languages/english/extra_definitions/ezpages_multilanguage_defines.php and save it as YOUR_ADMIN/includes/languages/YOUR_LANGUAGE/extra_definitions/ezpages_multilanguage_defines.php then edit the two define statements in the file to suit your language.

 Step 4.
 Transfer all files into your Zen Cart folder.
 Path names have been included in the archive.